-With an HDMI switch (on Amazon), you also won’t be able to connect external receivers to improve sound quality.
+With an HDMI switch, you also won’t be able to connect external receivers to improve sound quality.
 Images will also appear in the resolution the television is rated for.
 If you’re watching a 4K disc on an HDMI TV, you’ll only see images in 1080p resolution which some users aren’t willing to overlook.

 Why an HDMI Splitter Doesn’t Work Like an HDMI Switch

 An HDMI splitter doesn’t work as an HDMI switch due to the differences in their circuitry.
 Even though both devices will allow you to send the source signal to more devices than there are HDMI ports for, you can’t use them interchangeably.
 The primary difference between a splitter and a switch is that they’re performing the opposite function.

 When you use an HDMI splitter, you are sending copies of the source to multiple outputs which is the opposite of what a switch does.
 An HDMI switch takes multiple inputs and sends them to the single HDMI output on your TV or computer screen.

 When Should You Use an HDMI Splitter and HDMI Switch

 If you want two or more displays simultaneously, you want to use an HDMI splitter.
 This comes in handy when you have multiple TVs around the house and want to keep watching the same movie, regardless of the room you’re currently in.
 An HDMI splitter can also display your computer screen on the TV.